MrDevvvvv/Factor-Xa-activity-model-publication-data/figure_2/READ.md

 <p>This work was performed using the compute resources from the Academic Leiden Interdisciplinary Cluster Environment (ALICE) provided by Leiden University where Python, Bash, and GPU-enabled tools were already available.
 The exact versions used may vary, and the protocol does not depend on any single specific setup.</p>

 **Users should ensure:**
-- A Linux-based environment (HPC cluster, workstation, or cloud VM)
 - Bash available in their shell
 - Python 3.x available in the PATH
 - Ability to install or load <strong>LocalColabFold</strong>
-- NVIDIA GPU recommended for speed (CPU works but is slower)
 - Standard Unix command-line tools (`awk`, `sed`, `grep`)

 <p><em>Note:</em> Since systems vary, users should adapt the environment to their own setup.
 Any reasonably recent Python/Bash version should work.</p>